(This post may contain affiliate links. Please read our disclosure policy for more information.)

 22. Visit Buffalo Bill’s Grave

 The grave of William F. Cody is just a short drive from Denver.
-It’s said that Buffalo Bill, named for his buffalo hunting skills, was so in love with the views from Lookout Mountain, that he wanted to be buried there.
+It’s said that Buffalo Bill, named for his buffalo hunting skills, chose the spot for his burial because was so in love with the views from Lookout Mountain.
 There is also a gift shop, restaurant, and museum onsite.

 987 1/2 Lookout Mountain Road, Golden